-The machine comes from the factory without any preset selection numbers or bin locations in memory.
+The FL350 comes from the factory without any preset selection numbers or bin locations in memory.
 All information is entered during initial setup and programming.
 Programming is completely menu driven.
 Simply scroll through the menus until the desired function is reached.
 Once inside a menu function, the computer will prompt the user to enter the required information.

 Programming Menus can be accessed in Service Mode.
-The machine enters Service Mode every time the cabinet door is opened.
-A list of menu items can then be viewed on the digital display by pressing the "\Next" key on the customer keypad.
+The FL350 enters Service Mode every time the cabinet door is opened.
+A list of menu items can then be viewed on the digital display by pressing the "Next" key on the customer keypad.

-Programming Menus (Software Version DC913)
+The FL350 Programming Menus (Software Version DC913)

-1) CHANGE PRICE : Allows the price to be changed.
+4) OHANGE BRIGE 1) CHANGE PRICE : Allows the price to be changed.
 2) SALES METERS: Allows sales data to be viewed.
 The total sales meter is non-resetable, and offers a total sales and unit counter.
 3) EDIT SELECTION: Allows existing selections to be edited: Price, Product Height (1-4 in.) and Bin (adjust bin location, add bins to the selection number or change bin height).
 4) CREATE SELECTION: Allows a selection to be created.
 5) DELETE SELECTION: Allows a selection to be deleted.
 6) SELECTION NUMBERS: Allows programmed selection numbers to be viewed.
-7) SET DATE: Allows date to be set or viewed.
+7) SET_DATE: Allows date to be set or viewed.
 8) SET TIME: Allows time to be set or viewed.
 9) SERVICE PHONE #: Allows service phone number to be set.
 The number is displayed when the machine is out-of-order.
 10) SALES PIN CODE: Allows pin code to be set and viewed for machine auditing.
 Pin code can be viewed without opening the door.
 11) VEND BLOCK: Allows the machine to be disabled for predetermined periods of time.
 12) VEND BLOCK PIN CODE: Allows pin code to be set and viewed and allows access to the vend block times from outside the machine.
-13) HEALTH TIMER: Not used with the snack machine.
-14) PROGRAM VERSION: Displays current version of operational software (e-prom).
-15) DISPLAY LANGUAGE: Allows the programmer to choose the language displayed on the screen.
-16) LINE MODE: Not used with the snack machine.
-17) MACHINE SERIAL NUMBER: Allows the programmer to program the serial number of the vendor for machine identification during DEXing.
-18) GROUP SALES OPTION: Allows the programmer the ability to have up to four different metered accounts.
+13) PROGRAM VERSION Displays current version of operational software (e-prom).
+14) DISPLAY LANGUAGE: Allows the programmer to choose the language displayed on the screen.
+15) MACHINE SERIAL NUMBER: Allows the programmer to program the serial number of the vendor for machine identification during DEXing.
+16) GROUP SALES OPTION: Allows the programmer the ability to have up to four different metered accounts.